pyenv

 If you are using zsh in your own environment, these pyenv commands will need to be placed in your .zshrc file.

-To keep up with the lastest versions of python released, you may need to update the tool by issuing the following command:
+To keep up with the latest released versions of Python, you may need to update pyenv by issuing the following command:

 pyenv update